zwentt/national-culture-paper/README.md

 ## Data_Analysis
-This folder contains the data file, source code, and outputs (plots and model estimates).
+This folder contains the data file, models, source code, and outputs (plots and model estimates).
 The subfolder, Model Estimates, contains output that uses three sets of the cultural measures.
 But only one will be kept.